rameezilyasofficial-cloud/PC-Manager/README.md

-# PC Manager v1.5 - Advanced System Utility
+# PC Manager v1.6 - Advanced System Utility

 **PC Manager** is a high-performance Windows utility engineered to give users granular control over system resources.
-Built with C# and WPF, it provides deep integration with the Windows OS to manage runaway processes and optimize performance on hardware like the **HP 280 G2 SFF**.
+Built with C# and WPF, it provides deep integration with the Windows OS to manage runaway processes and optimize performance, specifically tested on hardware like the **HP 280 G2 SFF**.

 Developed by **Rameez Ahmad** (@Pak Prime Deals).